Yukawa Potential, Panharmonic Measure and Brownian Motion: The Average Property for Panharmonic Measures and Functions

 \begin{rem} Theorem \ref{thm:panharmonic_average} states that $\psi_n(\mu r)$ is the Radon--Nikodym derivative:

 \end{rem}

 \begin{proof}[Proof of Theorem \ref{thm:panharmonic_average}] Note that we may assume that $x=0$.

 Denote by $\tau_r^n$ the first hitting time of the Brownian motion $W$ on the boundary $\p B_n(0,r)$.
-I.e., $\tau_r^n$ is the first time the Bessel process with index $\nu=(n-2)/2$ reaches the level $r$ when it starts from zero.
+I.e., $\tau_r^n$ is identical in law with the first hitting time of the Bessel process with index $\nu=(n-2)/2$ reaches the level $r$ when it starts from zero.

 From the rotation symmetry of the Brownian motion it follows that the hitting place is uniformly distributed on $\p B_n(0,r)$ for all hitting times $t$.
 Consequently, by Theorem \ref{thm:kakutani} and the independence of the hitting time $\tau_r^n$ and place $W(\tau_r^n)$